zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-blades.md

 ...
 ```

-##### Move Resource Blade
+#### Move Resource Blade

-The `MoveResourcesBlade` represents the Portals blade used to move resources from a resource group to a new resource group `portal.startMoveResource` provides a simple abstraction that will iniate the move of an existing resource to a new resource group.
+The `MoveResourcesBlade` is used to move resources from one resource group to a new resource group.
+The `portal.startMoveResource` method provides a simple abstraction that will initiate the move of an existing resource to a new resource group.
 The following example demonstrates how to initiate the move and then wait on successful notification of completion.

 ```ts
 import testFx = require('MsPortalFx-Test');